 As you add more and more content to your website and blog, you will slowly begin to attract more interested readers.
 If you really want to rapidly increase your readership you need to use social networks.

 Social media has grown from a curiosity to an integral piece of corporate strategy in the space of only a few years.
 Nearly overnight, companies have brought on whole teams of specialists to craft effective social media strategies and manage multiplying numbers of social media accounts.
 Companies are hungry for better social media tools to engage their constituents.
-Below is a list of five features key to delivering on a social media strategy.

 Many of the clients we work with are just getting started on Social Media.
 If they have used Facebook or other Social Media platforms at all, it has been only for limited personal use.
 In order to help small business owners get started, we are launching a series of posts, each of which will outline how to quickly get up and running on a specific social network.
 Businesses can go through these posts one at a time or pick and choose which networks they want to start with.